exasol/test-db-builder-java/doc/user_guide/user_guide.md

 # Test DB Builder User Guide

-Exasol's Test Database Builder for Java (TDDB) is a framework that helps you write compact and readable integration tests that require setting up a database.
+Exasol's Test Database Builder for Java (TDBJ) is a framework that helps you write compact and readable integration tests that require setting up a database.

-Instead of cluttering your test code with hundreds of lines of boilerplate code, TDDB reduces setup and population of your test database to a handful of easy to read statements.
-To further increase convenience TDDB supports the [fluent interface](https://en.wikipedia.org/wiki/Fluent_interface) programming style.
+Instead of cluttering your test code with hundreds of lines of boilerplate code, TDBJ reduces setup and population of your test database to a handful of easy to read statements.
+To further increase convenience TDBJ supports the [fluent interface](https://en.wikipedia.org/wiki/Fluent_interface) programming style.

 ## Preparations